djmaze/s3-auth-proxy/README.md

 This is especially useful for DigitalOcean, because they currently do not provide a way to set permissions for their *Spaces* product.

+**Note:** Your client needs to be configured to use *path-based access* as opposed to the subdomain-based one.

 Listens on port 8000.

 ## Usage